 smow blog: And is there a piece of advice you always give your students?

-Wolfgang Laubersheimer: Yes, most definitely, what I always tell them is: Use your time here to try everything that you want to try and always do something that you think you wont get the chance to later.
+Wolfgang Laubersheimer: ….
+Use your time here to try everything that you want to try and always do something that you think you wont get the chance to later.
 Here you can design everything and try anything.
 Use the time here to generate some dreams, they will serve you well in the future.